cyber-dojo/saver/docs/readme.txt

 - Check diff works when there are these saver-offline gaps.

+- switch to Oj on server (in dispatcher)

 - Inspect json files on default VM for above updates.
   Keep manifest's version number as data submitted in kata/edit's html form.
   Use that in web to choose group/kata implementations.